theopolis/uefi-firmware-parser/README.rst

                           headers.
     -d, --flash           The input file is a flash descriptor.
     -g GENERATE, --generate GENERATE
-                          Generate a behemonth-style GUID output.
+                          Generate a behemoth-style GUID output.
     -u, --unknowns        When generating also print unknowns.

 **Supported Vendors**

 This module has been tested on BIOS/UEFI/firmware updates from the following vendors.
-Not every update for every product will parse, some may required a-prioi decompression or extraction from the distribution update mechanism (typically a PE).
+Not every update for every product will parse, some may required a-priori decompression or extraction from the distribution update mechanism (typically a PE).

 - ASRock